shannonjen/sinatra_crud_tutorial/README.md

 mkdir building_sinatra_blog_app
 ```

 2.)
-Add a Gemfile (no file extension) that includes the gems needed for you application.
+Add a Gemfile (no file extension) that includes the gems needed for your application.
 This file is used by the Bundler gem.

 ```ruby
 #Gemfile